SeisComP/common/apps/gui/descriptions/global_gui.rst

 all may be configured individually.
 Every undefined property is inherited from the parent category.

-Each data set directory and subdirectory is scanned for an optional :file:`map.cfg` configuration file defining default drawing options.
+Each data set directory and sub-directory is scanned for an optional :file:`map.cfg` configuration file defining default drawing options.
 Available configuration parameters are described further below.
 This allows easy distribution of data sets and drawing properties without the need to change